ilhamwahabi/wasm-intro/slides.md

 layout: statement
 ---

-# Near-Native Speed
+# Near-Native Speed 🚀
 Some test indicates 20x faster than Javascript

 ---
 layout: statement
 ---

-# Compile from Other Language
+# Compile from Other 🤯
 Enable non-Javascript developer to create web

 ---
 layout: statement
 ---

-# Browser Support
+# Browser Support 💪
 No plugin needed, like Flash or Silverlight

 ---
 layout: statement
 ---

-# Secure by Design
+# Secure by Design 🔒
 Using Javascript Sandbox

 ---
 layout: statement
 ---

-# Partial Usage
+# Partial Usage ✌️
-Computationally expensive feature use Wasm and the rest can use JS
+Computationally expensive feature can use Wasm while the rest use JS

 ---
 layout: image-right